rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 1. Added new seasonality method based upon rainfall data.
 2. Added new event (`introduce_mutant_event`) which allows mutations to be introduced in the popuation explicitly.
-3. Refactored movement model for better flexibility, better Burkina Faso model performance.
-4. Updated `DbReporter` to use ASCII character one (`SOH` or `☺`) to encode `\n\r` instead of removing them.
+3. Updated `DbReporter` to use ASCII character one (`SOH` or `☺`) to encode `\n\r` instead of removing them.
 Stored configurations can now have formatting restored.
+4. Updated `-r` switch to support multiple comma delimited reporter types.
+5. Refactored movement model for better flexibility, better Burkina Faso model performance.

 ### Version 4.1.0